eigenlucy/eigenlucy.github.io/_projects/femtofox-mppt.md

 category: electrical engineering
 related_publications: false
 ---
-WIP, updates to come soon!
+# WIP

-1-4S 5A BQ25895 based MPPT charger for the Luckfox Mini / Femtofox Project.
+1-4S 5A BQ25895 MPPT charger for the Luckfox Mini / Femtofox Project.
+Designed to provide a low-cost solar powered Linux Meshastic node

-Designed for Femtofox Meshtastic Linux clients
+See the <a href="https://github.com/eigenlucy/femtofox-mppt">project GitHub</a> for more info and updates.

-You can follow the updates <a href="https://github.com/eigenlucy/femtofox-mppt">here.</a>
+See the <a href="https://eigenlucy.github.io/projects/femotfox">FemtoFox</a> project page for more details on the FemtoFox project.